-Some skeptics wonder how the moon landing changed the world, considering there wasn't really much there besides rocks and soil.
-There are still plenty of conspiracy theorists that think that NASA's Apollo moon landing program was faked (nope).
+Some skeptics wonder how the moon landing changed the world, considering there wasn't much there aside from rocks and soil.
+Plenty of conspiracy theorists still think NASA's Apollo moon landing program was faked (even though it definitely wasn't).
 What, really, are the effects the moon landing has had on contemporary life?
-What did we really learn up there?
+What did we really learn with Apollo 11?

 The simple answer: a ton.
 Moon landing effects include innovations in safety, technology, medicine, geology, paleontology, oceanography, and much more.
 And engineers with NASA's Space Launch System (SLS) are on their way to sending "the first woman and next man" to the moon by 2024 with the hoped-for success of their Artemis project.

 Rapid improvements in athletic shoe technology in the 1980s and '90s can be directly traced back to the technology used in Apollo-era lunar helmets and visors.
 A process called "blow molding" gave Apollo lunar helmets superior impact resistance in the 1960s, but it wasn't until the late 1980s that the process was used to create footwear.

 AVIA Group International Inc. created the AVIA Compression Chamber midsole using blow molding.
 The midsole can be subjected to 400 miles of running without showing any structural fatigue.

 It seems unlikely, but the moon landing helped scientists theorize that the dinosaurs were wiped out by a giant asteroid 65 million years ago, a theory that informs our current ideas about their extinction and the later rise of mammals.
 How?
 Well, the Apollo program helped scientists recognize the chemical and physical signs of "hypervelocity impact," meaning they now know what rocks and landforms on Earth look like - even millions of years later - following an impact of that magnitude.